Oticon makes hearing aids in all sizes in varying price ranges.

 - Reduce ambient noises

-- Help differentiating sounds and picking out speech signals
+- Help with differentiating sounds and picking out speech signals

 - Improve overall comfort